kwozyman/rhcos-edge-demo/README.md

   * at least two core CPU
   * 4GB memory
   * 20GB available space on `/var` mountpoint

+This can easily be a dedicated virtual machine.

 On the host (we'll call it `image-builder` from now on), you must have the following packages installed: